dimitri-thomopulos/hig/README.md

 	6 Enjoy creating instances

-More detailed instructions are available [here](https://github.com/dimitri-thomopulos/hig/blob/master/Instructions%20for%20using%20HIG%20genearator%20on%20Linux.pdf).
+More detailed instructions are available in this [pdf file](https://github.com/dimitri-thomopulos/hig/blob/master/Instructions%20for%20using%20HIG%20genearator%20on%20Linux.pdf).

 ## Dependencies